 Four years into his career, he got a brutal crash course in the financial realities of film production.
-Hailed as the great Danish blas Winding Refn on the set of Drive Photo: SF Filr hope after his first feature Pusher, he went bankrupt when his ambitious thriller Fear X, starring John Turturro, flopped.
+Hailed as the great Danish hope after his first feature Pusher, he went bankrupt when his ambitious thriller Fear X, starring John Turturro, flopped.